coveooss/gotemplate/README.md

 See: https://github.com/coveo/gotemplate/blob/master/README.md for complete documentation.

 Flags:
   -h, --help                   Show context-sensitive help (also try --help-long and --help-man).
-  -R, --razor                 Allow razor like expressions (@variable), on by default --no-razor to disable
-      --math                  Include Math library, on by default --no-math to disable --sprig                 Include Sprig library, on by default --no-sprig to disable --delimiters={{,}},@    Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)
+      --delimiters={{,}},@     Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)
   -i, --import=file ...
 Import variables files (could be any of YAML, JSON or HCL format) -V, --var=values ...
 Import named variables (if value is a file, the content is loaded) -p, --patterns=pattern ...
 Additional patterns that should be processed by gotemplate -e, --exclude=pattern ...
 Exclude file patterns (comma separated) when applying gotemplate recursively -o, --overwrite              Overwrite file instead of renaming them if they exist (required only if source folder is the same as the target folder)
   -s, --substitute=exp ...
 Substitute text in the processed files by applying the regex substitute expression (format: /regex/substitution, the first character acts as separator like in sed, see: Go regexp)
-  -r, --recursive             Process all template files recursively
+  -r, --recursive              Process all template files recursively -R, --recursion-depth=depth  Process template files recursively specifying depth
       --source=folder          Specify a source folder (default to the current folder) --target=folder          Specify a target folder (default to source folder) -I, --stdin                  Force read of the standard input to get a template definition (useful only if GOTEMPLATE_NO_STDIN is set)
   -f, --follow-symlinks        Follow the symbolic links while using the recursive option -P, --print                  Output the result directly to stdout -l, --list-functions         List the available functions
-      --list-templates        List the available templates function (--lt) --all-templates         List all templates (--at) -q, --quiet                 Don not print out the name of the generated files -v, --version               Get the current version of gotemplate -d, --disable               Disable go template rendering (used to view razor conversion) -c, --color                 Force rendering of colors event if output is redirected -L, --log-level=2           Set the logging level (0-5) --log-simple            Disable the extended logging, i.e. no color, no date (--ls) --skip-extensions       Do not load the gotemplate extensions files *.gte (--se)
+      --list-templates         List the available templates function (--lt) --all-templates          List all templates (--at) -q, --quiet                  Don not print out the name of the generated files -v, --version                Get the current version of gotemplate -d, --disable                Disable go template rendering (used to view razor conversion) -c, --color                  Force rendering of colors event if output is redirected -L, --log-level=2            Set the logging level (0-5) --log-simple             Disable the extended logging, i.e. no color, no date (--ls) --razor                  Allow razor like expressions (@variable), ON by default --no-razor to disable --math                   Include Math library, ON by default --no-math to disable --sprig                  Include Sprig library, ON by default --no-sprig to disable --extension              Activate gotemplate extension, ON by default, --no-extension or --no-ext to disable

 Args:
   [<templates>]  Template files or command to process